-The fire prevention division is tasked with providing the highest level of fire prevention through public education, inspection, code enforcement, and detailed plan review.
+The fire prevention division is tasked with providing the highest level of fire prevention through public education, annual inspections, and Florida fire code enforcement.
 Under the direction of the Fire Marshal, the fire prevention division personnel strive to provide members of the fire district with the most updated information available to safely protect their home or place of business from fire and hazards.
 Fire prevention has proven to be the most effective way to reduce loss of life and property.

 Safety Surveys (fire inspections): East Lake Fire Rescue performs fire safety surveys annually for all businesses located in the East Lake Tarpon Special Fire Control District.
-East Lake Fire Rescue performed fire safety surveys on 293 area businesses, public buildings, and places of public assembly.
 These surveys are performed to assess and mitigate potential fire and life safety hazards in occupancies to create a safer working/living environment for our community members.
-Safety surveys also allow the crews to preplan for a potential fire or other hazardous condition by gathering vital information that will help them mitigate an emergency.
+These surveys are performed by state certified fire inspectors, and with the oversight of the Fire Marshal.
+Safety surveys also allow the crews to pre-plan for a potential fire or other hazardous condition by gathering vital information that will help them mitigate an emergency.

-Fire Hydrant Flow Testing and Maintenance: East Lake Fire rescue tests and inspects all fire hydrants located in the district on an annual basis.
-East Like Firefighters tested and inspected all 1,008 fire hydrants in the East Lake Tarpon Special Fire Control District.
+Fire Hydrant Flow Testing and Maintenance: East Lake Fire rescue tests and inspects all fire hydrants in the district annually.
+East Lake Firefighters test and inspect approximately 1,008 hydrants annually.
+Pinellas County utilities also inspect hydrants annually.
+Any hydrant found to be not working efficiently is reported to the appropriate authority for immediate repair.

-Construction Plan Review: The Fire Marshal and fire prevention division review construction plans as they are received.
-Plans are reviewed and then approved or disapproved and given back to the Pinellas County Building Department.
+Construction Plan Review: The Fire Marshal reviews construction plans as they are received electronically.
+Plans are reviewed and then approved or disapproved and submitted electronically back to the Pinellas County Building Department.
 We review site plans, building plans, and fire protection plans associated with new construction and/or renovations.
-These reviews ensure fire safety features in the design of the building and the design of the construction site.
+These reviews ensure fire safety features in the building's design and the construction site's design.
 Features include fire access roads, fire hydrant placement, fire sprinklers, smoke alarms, fire alarm systems, fire pumps, smoke control and ventilation, egress systems, and other special extinguishing systems.
-Fire protection systems and equipment generally are required to comply with the standards of the National Fire Protection Association.
+Fire protection systems and equipment generally are required to comply with the standards of the National Fire Protection Association and Florida Fire Prevention Code.